panch8/blog-project/README.md

 #

-# This project uses EXPRESS EJS templating and LODASH dependencies. you will need to install them in order to use this project.
+# This project uses EXPRESS, MONGOOSE, EJS, and LODASH modules. you will need to install them in order to use this project.

-#
+# New version merged, also will need to have mongodb installed

+# Stored data in mongoDB using MONGOOSE. (local port)

 # Runs a local server on port 3000

 # /compose route to write posts.

-# Each post title becomes a route to read the whole post.
+# /posts/:postID to query single post.

 # Enjoy!